 Babak Payami

 Born in Tehran in 1966, Babak Payami’s diverse background and international experiences have shaped his unique cinematic perspective.
-From a maternal background originating in Baku, Azerbaijan and his paternal roots in Tehran for over seven generations, Payami grew up across the culturally rich landscapes of Iran and Afghanistan.
-Payami’s journey through historic developments in both countries during the late 1970’s eventually led him to Europe and Canada, where he later became a citizen.
+With maternal roots in Baku, Azerbaijan, and paternal lineage in Tehran spanning over seven generations, Payami grew up amidst the culturally rich landscapes of Iran and Afghanistan.
+His formative years unfolded against the backdrop of historic events in the late 1970s, eventually leading him to Europe and then Canada, where he settled as a citizen.

-During the early 1990s, Payami pursued his passion for cinema at the University of Toronto, immersing himself in the art of storytelling on film.
-Amidst his academic pursuits, he balanced his roles as a translator and court interpreter, as well as delving into the realm of software design and development, crafting innovative industrial and manufacturing solutions with a keen interest in the gestation of video and digital editing.
-Payami’s membership at the Hart House Film Board Executive committee sharpened his childhood passion for cinema and filmmaking.
+In the early 1990s, Payami pursued his passion for cinema at the University of Toronto, immersing himself in the art of storytelling on film.
+During this time, he balanced multiple roles—working as a translator, court interpreter, and software developer.
+His innovative contributions included crafting industrial and manufacturing solutions while nurturing an early fascination with video and digital editing.
+As a member of the Hart House Film Board Executive Committee, Payami sharpened his passion for filmmaking, building upon an interest that began in his early childhood.

-In 1998, Payami’s artistic journey took a pivotal turn as he returned to his homeland, Iran.
-He authored, produced, and directed his debut feature film, “One More Day” that premiered in the official Panorama Special program at the 2000 Berlin International Film Festival.
-His first cinematic venture garnered him further recognition across borders, winning the Best Artistic Contribution Prize at the Tokyo International Film Festival.
+In 1998, Payami returned to his homeland, Iran, where he embarked on the creation of his first feature film.
+He wrote, produced, and directed his debut feature film, “One More Day,” which premiered in the Panorama Special program at the 2000 Berlin International Film Festival.
+This first feature earned international acclaim, winning the Best Artistic Contribution Prize at the Tokyo International Film Festival.

-Following his exile, Payami’s passion for filmmaking took him across continents.
-He taught directing at the Ludwigsburg Film Academy in Germany and facilitated workshops in Italy and Canada, nurturing aspiring filmmakers.
-He returned to Fabrica as its Media Studio creative director where he mentored young artists to create compelling documentary projects and other audio-visual creative undertakings.
+After his exile, Payami’s passion for cinema led him across continents.
+He taught directing at the Ludwigsburg Film Academy in Germany and conducted workshops in Italy and Canada, mentoring aspiring filmmakers.
+He returned to Fabrica as the Media Studio creative director, guiding young artists in creating impactful documentary projects and innovative audiovisual works.

-Since 2012, Payami’s boundless creativity has found a home as the Artistic Director of the Iranian-Canadian Centre for the Arts, serving as a guiding force for the renowned Tirgan Festival, a global celebration of Iranian arts and culture.
+Since 2012, Payami has served as the Artistic Director of the Iranian-Canadian Centre for the Arts, where he contributed to shaping the renowned Tirgan Festival—the world’s largest arts and culture festival outside of Iran.

-In 2017 Payami directed and co-produced “Manhattan Undying,” a romantic drama that sees the intertwining of immortal longing and artistic vision.
-The film’s global release by Paramount Pictures and e-One in cemented Payami’s reputation as a filmmaker with universal resonance.
+In 2017, Payami directed and co-produced “Manhattan Undying,” a romantic drama that explores the complex relationship between immortality and artistic expression.
+The film’s global release by Paramount Pictures and eOne further solidified Payami’s standing as a filmmaker of universal resonance.

-In January 2020, Payami was called upon to help the families of flight PS752 victims within hours after the tragic downing of the airliner by the Islamic Revolutionary Guards of Iran.
-Alongside other humanitarian activities, Babak Payami embarked on a 28 month journey with Dr. Hamed Esmaeilion who lost his wife and daughter aboard the flight.
-His feature-length documentary titled “752 Is Not A Number” premiered at the 2022 Toronto International Film Festival and following its theatrical release, it was launched globally on streaming platforms.
+In January 2020, Payami played a pivotal role in supporting the families of flight PS752 victims after the tragic downing of the airliner by Iran’s Islamic Revolutionary Guards.
+This led to his documentary, “752 Is Not A Number,” which premiered at the 2022 Toronto International Film Festival.
+Following its theatrical release, the documentary was launched globally on streaming platforms.

 For further information and inquiries please